OmarShehata/webgpu-compute-rasterizer/code-overview.md

 And the compute shader would run 1 time.

-This compute rasterizer does the following:
+The compute rasterizer does the following:

 1. Gets the next 3 vertices in world position
 2. Projects them to screen position by multiplying by the model view projection matrix